New this week Modern Adulthood Read →

 Failure modes → controls Eval coverage map

-Decision rights map A compact governance map showing which roles can ship, override, halt, and audit the system.
+Decision rights map A compact map showing which roles can ship, override, halt, and audit the system.

 Decision rights Decision rights map